 Why does this all matter?
 In the grand scheme of things, you will feel happier knowing you are getting a good deal and you will feel more appreciated in your position.
 You will have more respect for yourself and from your employer.
 Perhaps most importantly, you will have pushed harder on one of the levers that solves your financial problems.

 Becoming wealthy is not a complicated process.
 Make more, spend less, and invest the difference wisely.
-The better you negotiate, the more you make and, if you can manage to hold spending at its current level, the more you have left over to invest.
-Thus, negotiating wisely leads you to earlier financial independence.
+The better you negotiate, the more you make, and, if you can manage to hold spending at its current level, the more you have left over to invest.
+Negotiating wisely leads you to earlier financial independence.

 What do you think?
 Do you agree with these three tips for negotiating?
-What you have done to be able to negotiate more successfully?
-Comment below!
+What have you done to be able to negotiate more successfully?

 Apparently a big part of the male female pay disparity is due to women not negotiating for as high a starting salary as men usually do.
 This sets the woman back at the start of her career and forever after since the increases are from a lower starting point.
 Personally all I asked for was 4-5 weeks of leave instead of only two or a part time schedule.